 Ad Design 101: How To Create Simple Images That Attract And Convert

-By now you understand your audience, and have a message that resonates
+By now you understand your audience, and have a message that resonates, and gets them to take action.

 But to get that message in front of them?